ORI-Muchim/One-Click-VITS-Training/Readme.md

 - # One-Click-VITS-Training

-This repository allows you to complete the entire process of VITS (Data Preprocessing + Whisper ASR + Text Preprocessing + Modification config.json + Training, Inference) with one click.
+This tool allows you to complete the entire process of VITS (Data Preprocessing + Whisper ASR + Text Preprocessing + Modification config.json + Training, Inference) with ONE-CLICK!

 ## Table of Contents
 - [Prerequisites](#prerequisites)